10 Ways to Drive Traffic to your Estate Agent Website

 10. Create valuable content

-Best of all you don’t have to be the most web savvy person to implement these things, and learning more about SEO and website optimisation is vital for those looking to generate new business through the web.
+Best of all you don’t have to be the most web-savvy person to implement these things, and learning more about is vital for those looking to generate new business through the web.

 This obviously is different for every business, but when you look at your blog posts or newsletters from your customers perspective, can you see value in what your posting?
 It’s easy to forget that each one of your estate agent website visitors or prospects is a human being with questions and needs.
 You need to make sure that the content you post has perceived value, and fits various stages of the buyer’s’ journey.
 When planning content ask yourself, is this an awareness, consideration or decision stage piece?
 If you want to learn more about the buyer’s’ journey and what differentiates the stages click here.